mrn-aglic/examples/airflow-new-features/dags/feat23/Readme.md

 A simpler example for dynamic task mapping using the classical operator approach and taskflow api approach can be found [here](https://github.com/mrn-aglic/examples/tree/main/task_mapping/dags).
-The example also shows how to use templating with dynamic task mapping using a `PostgresOperator`.
+One of the implementations also shows how to use templating with dynamic task mapping using a `PostgresOperator`.
 I made this example for a story on Medium, referenced under the _Further reading_ subsection of the _Dynamic task mapping_ section.